serverless/serverless/docs/providers/aws/events/sns.md

             deadLetterTargetArn: arn:aws:sqs:us-east-1:11111111111:myDLQ
 ```

-To define the Dead Letter Queue, you can use either use the `arn:` notation or the CloudFormation function `Fn::GetAtt`
+To define the Dead Letter Queue, you can alternatively use the the resource name with `deadLetterTargetRef`

 ```yml
 functions: